 Article 2 of the AAC sets forth that when a matter is not contemplated within its norms, the matter has to be resolved by the general principles of aeronautical rules, uses, traditions and customs of the aeronautical activity.
 If the solution of the case remains confused despite the application of those rules, analogous laws and general principles of the law of the country should be applied.

-Executive Decree 919/2010 created the Ministry of Tourism.
-As amended by Decree 13/2015, it provides that the Ministry of Tourism will participate in the elaboration of the air transport policy only when it is related to a tourism matter.
+Executive Decree 802/2018 created the Secretary of Tourism.
+This Decree provides that the Secretary will participate in the elaboration of the air transport policy only when it is related to a tourism matter.

 Other air transport regulations include the following: